-TASK 2 SITE ACQUISITION
+TASK 2 SITE ACQUISTION

-The goal of this task is to execute agreements with site hosts to install and operate electric vehicle supply equipment (EVSE) at the selected Charging Sites.
+The goal of this task is to execute agreements with site hosts (and, if applicable, third-party EVSE owners) to install and operate electric vehicle supply equipment (EVSE) at the selected Charging Sites.

-- Confirm feasibility and costs of installing EVSE at specific sites. - Analyze installation costs and timelines to finalize selection of at least 3 sites for EV charger installation ("Charging Sites").
-Summarize selection factors in Charging Site Selection Summary and submit Charging Site Selection Summary to the CAM.

-- Create Preliminary Site Layout, which shall include description of EVSE to be installed, for each Charging Site.
-Preliminary Site Layout shall include quantity and power levels of EVSE to be installed, diagram of where EVSE will be installed, and list of site amenities. - Execute an agreement with the site host to install and operate EVSE at each Charging Site; submit a Site Host Agreement Summary, which states that the Site Host Agreement meets the requirements of this Scope of Work and includes a copy of the signature page of the site host agreement, to the CAM.
+- Confirm feasibility and costs of installing EVSE at specific sites. - Analyze installation costs and timelines to finalize selection of three sites for EV charger installation ("Charging Sites"), and incorporate community input as described in Task 5.
+Summarize selection factors and submit a Charging Site Selection Summary. - Create Preliminary Site Layout, which shall include description of EVSE to be installed, for each Charging Site.
+Preliminary Site Layout shall include quantity and power levels of EVSE to be installed, diagram of where EVSE will be installed, and list of site amenities. - Execute an agreement with the site host to install and operate EVSE at each Charging Site; submit a Site Host Agreement Summary to the CAM for each site, which states that the Site Host Agreement for the site meets the requirements of this Scope of Work and includes a copy of the signature page of the site host agreement.